The Actual Costs of Long-Term Health Care

 When saving for retirement, it’s vital to focus on the cost of long term health care as you age.
 Unfortunately, those costs are vastly underestimated and are increasing each year, according to Genworth’s annual Cost of Care Study.

-Year over year, the cost of receiving care continues to rise, especially for in-home services, where the vast majority of Americans receive long-term care for a longer period of time, compared to other facilities, the study states.
+Year over year, the cost of receiving care continues to rise, especially for in-home services.
+This where the vast majority of Americans receive long-term care for a longer period of time, compared to other facilities, the study states.

 Do You Know How Very Expensive Long Term Health Care is in Retirement?